Health Information and Tools > Patient Care Handouts > Learning About How to Talk With Your Child or Teen About Vaping

 What are the safety concerns?

-It may cause a deadly lung disease.
+It can cause a deadly lung injury.

 How can you talk with your child or teen about vaping?